By GreatSchools Staff

 What it teaches: structural engineering basics, pattern recognition, cause-and-effect, collaboration, problem-solving, creative thinking, small-motor skills

-We in the business of reading studies on what drives learning know blocks are one of those toys that pack an evidence-based punch.
-(Block play is associated with later math competence among other academic gains.)
+Those of us who study learning know blocks are one of those toys that pack an evidence-based punch.
+(Block play is associated with later math competence, among other academic gains.)
 But Citiblocs’ multi-colored wood blocks surprised even us with their universal popularity.
 All the kids (and truth be told, adults) loved these colorful reinventions of a toy that is so deceptively simple, irresistible, and age-proof.
 (So much so that two sister testers battled over who got to keep her set: 7-year-old sister: “They’re mine.
 My sister can only play with them if she asks.”
 11-year-old sister: “But that’s not fair.
-I love them, too.”)
+I love them, too!”)

 All 100 of the precision-cut blocks are identically shaped – narrow rectangles (4.5 x.75 x.25) that scream “build, create, collaborate!”
 For our younger testers, this toy had staying power: They played for long periods of concentrated time to construct things they were proud of.
 Our older testers worked in teams to create building games, intricately shaped towers, and domino-effect boobie traps.